Abbreviations

 1925 - Bn mortar posns mortared by enemy.
 Casualties: 1 O.R slightly wounded.

-2300 - A Coy sent out patrol of one officer (Lt Hobbs) one sgt and six O.Rs to captured an identification by forming an ambush in area of tracks and orchard junc 144741 and to recce approaches from ambush North to NE corner of hedgerow with a view to guiding raid in this locality the next night.
+2300 - A Coy sent out patrol of one officer (Lt Hobbs) one sgt and six O.Rs to capture an identification by forming an ambush in area of tracks and orchard junc 144741 and to recce approaches from ambush North to NE corner of hedgerow with a view to guiding raid in this locality the next night.
 Also if time permitted to recce alternative route round East flank through field where enemy horsedrawn vehicles had been reported.
 If identification available without forming an ambush patrol to return at once.
 At 0100 hrs patrol contacted enemy MG post frontally.
 Patrol then withdrew 25 yds to get through hedge and saw an enemy patrol of eleven strong moving down east side of hedgerow towards O.P.
 Lt Hobbs sent a runner back to warn Standing Patrol at O.P. but the enemy patrol returned within 3 mins.
 At 0150 hrs a 2nd MG post was contacted 50 yds East 144741 and at 0320 hrs a 3rd MG post at orchard and hedge junc 145741.
 Patrol unable to ambush enemy but successfully withdrew with fire sp from Mortar Pl laid on area 145741.

 Lt R.A.
 Vickery att 3 Para Bde was wounded by enemy shell fire on 29 Jun.
 Field Returns of Officers and O.Rs were submitted to GHQ 2nd Ech on 10th, 17th and 24th.